mathspp/mathspp/pages/02.blog/02.solutions/s028-hidden-key/item.en.md

 ### Solution

-There are multiple solutions to this problem, but a simple and elegant one (that I know of) is as follows: flip a coin, so that the box with the key is under a coin whose face up is different from the other two coins.
+There are multiple solutions to this problem, but the most simple and elegant one (that I know of) is as follows: flip a coin, so that the box with the key is under a coin whose face up is different from the other two coins.